micropython/micropython/docs/esp32/quickref.rst

 PWM (pulse width modulation)
 ----------------------------

-PWM can be enabled on all pins except Pin(16).
-There is a single frequency for all channels, with range between 1 and 1000 (measured in Hz).
-The duty cycle is between 0 and 1023 inclusive.
+PWM can be enabled on all output-enabled pins.
+There is a single frequency for all channels, with range between 1Hz and 40MHz.
+The duty cycle is between 0 and 1023 inclusive, however the tradeoff for having such a high frequency range is that the higher the frequency used, the lower the actual duty resolution used by the hardware.
+The 0 to 1023 range should always be used by the user, however this is converted to a lower resolution version that is then utilised by the hardware, and so small changes in duty may not affect the output.
+Further to this, the higher end of the frequency range (>10MHz) does not necessarily operate as would be expected, and should be used with caution.

 Use the ``machine.PWM`` class::